Reich out, Saturday in as Colts try to fix stagnant offense

 The longtime backup quarterback with the Buffalo Bills finished his first head coaching job with a 40-33-1 record.
 Reich is the second coach to be fired this season, joining Matt Rhule of Carolina.

-AP Sports Writer Mark Anderson in Henderson, Nevada, also contributed to this report.
+AP Sports Writer Mark Anderson in Henderson, Nevada, and AP Pro Football Writer Teresa M. Walker in Nashville, Tennessee, also contributed to this report.